DanielJu0925/Investigation-on-League-of-Legends/README.md

 - towers: the number of towers that each team destoried
 - team kpm: this is for each team's kill per minute in each game
 - totalgold: this is the gold(money) that each play and team earned in each game
+- kills: it is the number of kills for each player